akashdeep000/ai-avatar/README.md

 - `llm_persona`: The character's persona.
 - `live2d_model_name`: The name of the character's Live2D model.
 - `tts_engine`: The TTS engine to use for the character.
-- `extra_data`: Extra data for the character, such as a greeting message. (not in use currently)

 ### Live2D Models